I tried image analysis with the multimodal capabilities of Foundation Models

 }

 The following analysis results were returned.
-To check for variability in output, the same prompt was run 4 times.
-The seconds in parentheses are the processing times measured as the difference between Date() before and after execution, and longer responses tended to take longer to process.
+To check for variation in output, the same prompt was run 4 times.
+The number of seconds in parentheses is the processing time measured as the difference in Date() before and after execution, and there was a tendency for longer outputs to take more time.

 Response Processing Time

 This image shows a person holding a small dog.
 The dog has black and brown fur, a black nose, blue eyes, large ears, and a slender body.
-A lawn and trees are visible in the background.
+In the background, grass and trees are visible.
 3840.7 ms

 This image shows a small dog in a person's arms.
 2736.5 ms